aminerachyd/website/docs/Docs/externaldns_externalname_ingress.md

 Instead of defining external DNS entries on the `ExternalName` services, I can instead create ingress rules that route traffic to the correct service based on the hostname.

-The aim is that instead of relying only on DNS resolution (which resolves only to IP addresses but ignores the port).
-I have to go through the ingress controller which can route traffic based on the hostname to the correct service and port.
+The aim is that instead of relying only on DNS resolution from my Pi-Hole (which resolves only to IP addresses but ignores the port), I have to go through the ingress controller which can route traffic based on the hostname to the correct service and port.

 If we consider that my ingress controller is exposed via `ingress.incluster.homelab`, I can define the following service and ingress resource for `app1`: